sambanova/ai-starter-kit/integrations/llama_stack/README.md

 ## Overview

 Llama Stack is a framework that standardizes core building blocks to simplify AI application development.
-It encapsulates best practices across the Llama ecosystem, making it easier to build and deploy AI solutions efficiently.
+It integrates best practices across the Llama ecosystem, making it easier to build and deploy AI solutions efficiently.
 Llama Stack consists of two main components:

 - Server – A running distribution of Llama Stack that hosts various adaptors.
 - Client – A consumer of the server's API, interacting with the hosted adaptors.